pardot/api-docs/docs/kb/bulk-data-pull.md

 # Bulk Data Pull via the Pardot API

-This document outlines the approach and best practices around pulling a large amount of data out of Pardot via the API, typically for ingestion into a third-party system or internal data warehouse.
+This document outlines the approach and best practices for pulling large amounts of data out of Pardot via the API.

 ## Visitor Activity with Export API

-If you need to get large amounts of Visitor Activity data, it's recommended to use the Export API.
-If you need a different object, see the [Query the Pardot API](#Query-the-Pardot-API) section for details on how to retrieve the information using the query endpoint.
+When you need large amounts of visitor activity data, use the Export API.
+If you need a different object, see [Query the Pardot API](#Query-the-Pardot-API) for details on how to retrieve the information using the query endpoint.

-The Export API is an asynchronous that efficiently scales data retrieval based on available resources.
-This is different than the query endpoint in that the servers know about capacity, allowing more resources to retrieve the data for an export than what is available for the query endpoint.
-This results in a faster result without using your accounts concurrency limits and API limits to process all of the queries.
+The Export API is asynchronous and efficiently scales data retrieval based on the available resources.
+There are more server resources available for the Export API than the query endpoint, which provides faster results without hitting concurrency and API limits to process multiple queries.

 Before getting started, review the documentation for the Export API.

 ## Best Practice #1 - Polling for Status Updates

-Since export is asynchronous and won't complete immediately, you will need to poll the Read endpoint of the Export API to see if the export is done processing.
-The time an export takes depends on how much data qualifies to be exported and the resources available to process the export.
-The problem is how to determine the frequency of polling if the time taken can vary.
-We suggest that you start by setting a reasonable polling interval of 30 seconds to a couple of minutes.
+Because export is asynchronous, you can poll the Read endpoint of the Export API to see if the export is done processing.
+The time an export takes depends on how much data is being exported and the resources available for processing.
+Because export times can vary, we recommend that you start by setting a polling interval between 30 seconds and a few minutes.

-If you run an integration regularly, adjust your polling time to be an average of the time taken for a few runs of your integration.
-For example, if your integration is run daily and retrieves all Visitor Activity data created for the previous day, start with a reasonable polling frequency of 1 minute.
-Whenever the export completes, keep track of the export durations for a few days of execution then use the average of those times to find a more clear polling interval.
-In this example, we notice that over several days our export finishes with an average duration of 15 minutes so polling every minute would be too often (polls 15 times).
-However if we adjust to a 5 minute polling interval, we will then poll three or four times, which would be a fraction of the once per minute interval previously.
+If you run an integration regularly, set your polling intervals to the average of the time taken for a few runs of your integration.
+For example, if your integration runs daily and retrieves all visitor activity data for the previous day, start with a polling frequency of 1 minute.
+Note the export durations for a few days of execution, then average those times to find a clearer polling interval.
+In the example, over a few days you notice that your export finishes with an average duration of 15 minutes.
+Polling every minute would be too often— it polls 15 times.
+If you set the polling interval to 5 minutes, it polls three or four times.

-If you run integrations infrequently or with different time ranges, it may be better to increase the polling interval over time.
-For example, if we keep track of the number of times the integration has polled, we can calculate a gradually increasing polling interval using the following function:
+If you run integrations sporadically or infrequently, try increasing the polling interval over time.
+For example, if you track the number of times the integration has polled, you can calculate a gradually increasing polling interval using this function:

 ```
 ceil(((n * n)/5)+1)
 ```
 where `n` is the index of the poll, starting with 0

-Using this function to calculate polling interval, we will poll a minute the first time, 2 minutes for the second and continue to increase at larger intervals each time.
+Using this function to calculate polling interval, you poll a minute the first time, 2 minutes for the second and continue to increase at larger intervals each time.
 This allows the integration to check more frequently soon after an export is created to catch the quick running exports however limit the number of polls for exports that are long running.

-Remember that the Read endpoint of the Export API will consume API limits so using these tips will allow you adjust how much of that limit is used by your integration.
+Remember that the Read endpoint of the Export API counts toward API limits, so these tips let you adjust how much of that limit is used by your integration.

 ## Best Practice #2 - Specify Limited Date Ranges

-Since the results of the export API are only returned after the query has executed, limiting the date range of the export will allow the results to be returned quicker.
+Because the results of the export API are returned only after the query has executed, limiting the date range of the export returns results faster.
 One way of achieving this is to break large date ranges into several smaller ranges.

 For example, it's okay to create an export to retrieve a year's worth of visitor activity within a single export by specifying a year duration, like the following.